Tutoring Business Automation: Inquiry Follow-Up, Session Reminders, and Re-Enrollment Campaigns

 How much does tutoring business automation cost?

-Aplos AI builds tutoring automation at fixed prices starting at $1,500 for a single workflow.
-Full four-workflow systems (inquiry follow-up, session reminders, progress updates, re-enrollment campaigns) typically range from $3,000–$5,000 depending on existing tool integrations and the complexity of your scheduling system.
+Aplos AI builds tutoring automation at fixed prices starting at $2,000 for a single workflow (single automations run $2,000–$5,000).
+A full four-workflow system (inquiry follow-up, session reminders, progress updates, re-enrollment campaigns) is a multi-workflow build that typically lands at the low end of the $8,000–$25,000 tier, depending on existing tool integrations and the complexity of your scheduling system.

 How fast should tutoring businesses respond to inquiries?